Orange-OpenSource/bagpipe-bgp/README.md

 To have traffic really forwarded into IP VPNs or E-VPNs, you need to select real dataplane drivers.

-For instance, for IP VPN, you can use the `mpls_ovs_dataplane.MPLSOVSDataplaneDriver`.
+For instance, you can use the `mpls_ovs_dataplane.MPLSOVSDataplaneDriver` for IP VPN, and the `linux_vxlan.LinuxVXLANDataplaneDriver` for E-VPN.

 **Note well** that there are specific constraints on which dataplane drivers can currently be used for IP VPNs: